Jump to: Read full review

 We’ve compared The Frontier Airlines World MasterCard® to several other options — two general travel rewards cards and another airline card.
 Since this card comes with an annual fee, you’ll want to see how it stacks up against other cards with similar costs.

 The Frontier Airlines World MasterCard® vs. Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is a well-loved travel rewards card.
-Even with an annual fee that costs about $15 more per year ($95 annual fee), you’ll receive an excellent sign-up bonus: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Even with an annual fee that costs about $15 more per year ($95 annual fee), you’ll receive an excellent sign-up bonus: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 The Frontier Airlines World MasterCard® vs. Wells Fargo Propel American Express® card

 If you’re not interested in paying an annual fee, you may find the Wells Fargo Propel American Express® card more impressive as a travel rewards card.
 This card comes with a better rewards rate than The Frontier Airlines World MasterCard®: Earn 3X points on eating out, ordering in and popular streaming services, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.

 You’ll be able to redeem your points through Wells Fargo’s GoFar rewards program for travel, cash back, gift cards and more.
 Again, this travel card comes with rewards flexibility and no annual fee.